james-wallis/webf1/README.md

 # Web Foundations coursework
 Web Foundations coursework for First Year of University.
 Meant to be "an electronic portfolio for your work, written  in HTML5 and CSS".

+## Running

+Clone the repository.

+Use `index.html` as the entry file and open it in a browser.

 ## Requirement Notes
 Topic Website An electronic portfolio for your work, written in HTML5 and CSS.